Storms Tonight. More Comfortable Tomorrow

 We have officially reached “heat wave” – three straight days of high temperatures of 90 degrees or higher -- status at both Windsor Locks and Bridgeport!
 The high temperature so far today at Bradley Airport was 95 degrees, one degree shy of the record high set back in 1984.
-At Sikorsky Airport, the mercury reached 91 degrees, two degrees short of the record from 1961.
+The heat was record tying at Sikorsky Airport, as the high of 93 degrees matched the record set in 1961!

 The heat has sufficiently destabilized the atmosphere ahead of an approaching cold front to allow thunderstorms to become more widespread.
 For this reason, the Storm Prediction Center in Norman, Oklahoma has placed parts of Connecticut in the “Slight Risk” category for severe thunderstorms.
 This is associated with a cold front sagging southward towards us from Northern New England that will eventually bring relief from the heat and humidity.